Why Pet Screening is Always a Good Idea

 Why is Pet Screening Important?

 Pet screening is important because it helps landlords and property managers decide which pets to allow in their rental properties.
-Allowing only well-behaved animals into rental properties helps to protect the property from damage and noise complaints.
+Allowing only well-behaved pets into rental properties helps to protect the property from damage and noise complaints.

 How to Do a Pet Screening